zPatch/zPatch.github.io/README.md

 ### The Code

 Once you've built it, zPatch connects to two Analog Inputs of your Arduino.
 Program it with code you can [find here](https://github.com/zPatch/zPatch.github.io/tree/master/ArduinoCode).
+(Tested with Arduino v1.8.2 & Arduino Nano, Uno, Mega2560 and the Sparkfun RedBoard)

 ### Evaluation